specs-cli/specs-cli/templates/generate-feature-code.md

 #### [ ] Step 4.1: System Integration & Validation
 **AI Agent Tasks**:
 - Integrate all layers (data, business logic, API, UI) according to specifications
+- **Reference QUESTIONS.md** for any developer answers about integration clarifications or decisions
 - **Document any integration issues or missing integration specifications** in ISSUES.md
 - Verify all API contracts are correctly implemented and functional
+- **Apply developer decisions from QUESTIONS.md** for any previously unclear integration requirements
 - **Log any API contract discrepancies** and document the implementation approach used
 - Test complete data flow through entire system
 - **Track any untestable data flows** due to incomplete specifications